 8. I'm grieving

 At any precipice of change, grief is inevitable.
-We grieve parts of ourselves that are no longer present.
+We grieve old versions of ourselves.
 We grieve the childhood we wish we had.
 We grieve lost friendships or failed relationships.
 If we can’t look at what is no more and truly feel the weight of it, we can’t fully own our power to transform into something new.
+There is immeasurable power in grieving, and it is a completely natural part of the cycle of change.
+Feel it.
+Be with it.
+Learn from it.

 9. I'm reading non-fiction